Some contributions to presheaf model theory: Preservation phenomenon

-\begin{remark} These preservation results could be extended to the infinitary logic $L^{\square}_{\infty,\omega}$ where arbitrary (set-sized) conjunctions and disjunctions are allowed (and a class sized collection of variables), and where the inductive definitions of $[\bigwedge_{i\in I} \phi_i]$ and $[\bigvee_{i\in I} \phi_i]$ are simply the infinite versions of the definitions for $\land$ and $\lor$. .
-We remark in passing that a version of Fra\"iss\'e's theorem, that any two structures are elementary equivalent if and only if they are finitely isomorphic, (see \cite{Fra50}, \cite{Fra53}), for sheaves of models in languages of the form $L^{\square}_{\infty,\omega}$ which possess no function symbols, were proved in \cite{caiset} (for sheaves over topological spaces) and in \cite{B00} (in the general Fourman-Scott-Higgs framework). \end{remark}
+\begin{remark} These preservation results could be extended to the infinitary logic $L_{\infty,\omega}$ where arbitrary (set-sized) conjunctions and disjunctions are allowed (and a class sized collection of variables), and where the inductive definitions of $[\bigwedge_{i\in I} \phi_i]$ and $[\bigvee_{i\in I} \phi_i]$ are simply the infinite versions of the definitions for $\land$ and $\lor$. \end{remark}